apache/infrastructure-website/README.md

 =============================

 This is the future of the Apache Infrastructure team's website.
-Work in progress; this is the long-term replacement for infra.a.o
+Work in progress; this is the long-term replacement for infra.apache.org

 ## How to build the Infra Site:
 This builds the website and puts its pages in output/